 At both these places, as well as the New York Public Library and Brooklyn Museum (the other places I’d mainly worked before going to Learning Heroes), there was a large digital audience, grown mainly because those places had been around for a long time and had existing audiences that were converting over to email-, web-, and social media-based communications.
 What would we do at a startup that had no audience?

 Well, I’ve spent a long time getting to the punchline, and it may be a little obvious, but not everything about how well it worked is obvious.
 We advertised.
 Primarily on Google, also on Facebook.
 The reasons it worked so well were more or less these:

 What this all meant is that we could reliably predict a cost-per-click of 7 cents.
 In other words, for every dollar spent, we’d get about 14 people clicking through to our content.
 Do you see how important that is?
 If a funder said they wanted to reach 100K people, we could consistently expect to succeed with an advertising investment of about $7K.
 We didn’t necessarily tell them that number precisely; the grants would typically cover a range of activities, including the user research (see item #1 in the short list above), which was typically much more of an investment.
-So we could put down $30K for “marketing,” use most of it to develop landing pages and other web features, and then spend the $7K to get the 100K pairs of eyeballs.
+So we could request $30K for “marketing,” promising to reach those 100K people, then use most of it to develop landing pages and other web features, and spend the remaining $7K to get the 100K pairs of eyeballs.